openvocab/loomio-api-proposal/README.md

 Today, the majority of current web users experience comes via large providers like Google, Facebook, and Twitter who have pursued a central hub strategy.
 These providers control much of our online data.
 This control entails the following political consequences:

- 1. Most of these providers serve advertising or onsell user data to advertisers - consequently we lack online spaces free from commercial imperatives.
+ 1. Most of these providers serve advertising or onsell user data to advertisers - we lack online spaces free from commercial imperatives.

  2. Malicious or morally ambiguous third parties (hackers, the NSA etc) may gain access to all user data through the single entry point of the Providers' servers.

-The situation is analogous to the tesion between private and public offline spaces: when private interests control and surveil these spaces people meet and interact then these interests will often act to curtail freedoms of speech, protest and dissent.
+The situation is analogous to the tension between private and public offline spaces: when private interests control and surveil these spaces people meet and interact then these interests will often act to curtail freedoms of speech, protest and dissent.

+In addition the team behind the Hub app may go bust.

 ###Integration as a Service